Riding figures: 10- and 15-meter circles

-These two circles require the horse to be more balanced than the 20-meter circle, especially the 10-meter circle, and is therefore asked for later in training.
-The small diameter of the 10-meter circle requires extra bend, and if the horse is not correct in his bend, the problem will be very obvious as he struggles to balance, usually falling in on the circle with his shoulders.
+These two circles require the horse to be more balanced than the 20-meter circle, especially the 10-meter circle, and are therefore asked for later in training.
+The small diameter of the 10-meter circle requires extra bend, and if the horse is not correct in his bend, the problem will be pronounced as he struggles to balance, usually falling in on the circle with his shoulders.
 It will also accentuate any problems the rider may have, such as an uneven seat.

 The 15-meter circle is usually asked for in dressage tests at the canter, and the 10-meter at the trot.
 10-meter circles at the canter require a very balanced and attentive horse.

 The 10-meter circle is a favorite training tool, as it can be used to increase impulsion and bend.
 It is often used when beginning to train three-track movements such as shoulder-in and haunches-in, as the circle gives the horse the correct bend needed for these movements.
 After performing a 10-meter circle, the rider keeps the bend and simply asks the horse to continue along the long side of the arena instead of continuing around on a circle.

 In conjunction with the use of the 20-meter circle, riders may spiral-in to a 10-meter circle from a 20-meter, being sure to keep the horse correctly bent.
 This exercise helps with engagement, as the horse must reach under himself as he changes the size of the circle and the path he is on.

 Volte and Pessade

-The volte is a very small circle, having a diameter of 6 meters by definition, although trainers may vary the size of the volte depending upon the size of the horse.
+The volte is a tiny circle, having a diameter of 6 meters by definition, although trainers may vary the size of the volte depending upon the size of the horse.
 Of all the circles, it requires the most balance from the horse.
 Voltes are excellent training tools, encouraging engagement and power.
 However, the horse should not be pressed to perform a smaller circle than is comfortable for him, as it will sacrifice balance and bend, and possibly distress the horse.

 The pessade is a half-volte, in which the hindquarters are kept to the inside, therefore making a smaller circle than the forehand.
 It is often used as a precursor to the pirouette, when executed at the walk and canter.
 It may also prepare the horse to move into the renvers.